magma/openschema/README.md

 ```

 ## License
-mma-android is BSD-3 licensed, as found in the LICENSE file.
+mma-ios is BSD-3 licensed, as found in the LICENSE file.